 This article appeared in last Sunday’s Observer, sister newspaper to The Guardian (link below.)

-I just wanted to say that when I went to my favorite clothing store the other day, Massimo Dutti, in search of a dress I had seen on their website, the store – all of the French stores, in fact – did not carry it in my size.
+When I went to my favorite clothing store the other day, Massimo Dutti, in search of a dress I had seen on their website, the store – all of the French stores, in fact – did not carry it in my size.

 “Do you have Large?”
 I asked the salesperson.

 “No,” she replied frostily, sizing my body up and down.